 II.
 Preliminary Plan Review

-After the presubmittal meeting, the applicant will receive comments and/or a request for additional information.
+After the presubmittal meeting, the applicant will submit a preliminary plan review to Wake County Planning.
+The applicant will receive comments and/or a request for additional information.
 Once comments are resolved, the applicant shall provide a preliminary subdivision plan or a Commercial Permit Application.
 Plans requiring Planning Board approval (regular subdivisions, special use permits, planned compliance permits) will be reviewed by the Technical Review Committee (TRC).
 See Wake County Planning Policy for fees and submittal requirements.

 Note: Non-residential projects NOT requiring Planning Board approval may proceed to the Construction Plan Process; ***Remember*** zoning approval (land use permit application) is required prior to receiving construction plan approval.